cirnovsky/TheSentinel/README.md

 **Before all setup, you need to go to `/TheSentinel/testbench/blog/` and change `.git.trick` to `.git`, and `.gitignore.trick` to `.gitignore`.
 VERY IMPORTANT!!**

+If `TheSentinel/testbench/blog/` already have `.git` and `.gitignore`, delete them and replace with `.git.trick` and `.gitignore.trick`.

+⚠️  This step below is unusual but compulsory!
+Please read carefully.

 ```bash
 cd /Users/cirnovsky/repos/dlweek/TheSentinel
 npm install